milosz-wieczor/gromologist-for-review/README.md

 >>> protein.del_atom(1)
 ```

-Note that all parameters involving this atom are automatically removed as well.
+Note that all bonds, pairs, angles and dihedrals involving this atom are automatically removed as well.

 To add an atom, one should specify its desired placement within the molecule, and at least
 a minimal set of parameters: